winchelle/Exercise-1-Coding-is-Cool-_Salazar/README.md

-This code is about adding the three variable in to a sentence.
+This code is about adding the three variable to make a sentence.

 To declare a word, you have to make a variable before adding the data. word1, word2, word3 -> are the variables